drclau/gwmilter/integrations/key-server/README.md

 # PGP Key Server

-A lightweight PGP public key server implementing the HTTP Keyserver Protocol (HKP).
+A lightweight PGP public key server implementing the HKP (HTTP Keyserver Protocol).
 This is meant for testing only and should not be used in production.

 ## Features